Tuesday, April 25, 2023 - 8:00am to 3:00pm

 Please contact our program chairs:

-Inspired by the mission of NAWBO, entrepreneur, author and America’s Success Speaker Magie Cook will co-host a Networking Fundraiser to benefit NAWBO Greater Philadelphia, supporting chapter growth and education initiatives.
+Inspired by the mission of NAWBO, entrepreneur, author and America’s Success Speaker Magie Cook will co-host a Networking Reception to benefit NAWBO Greater Philadelphia, supporting chapter growth and education initiatives.
 Proceeds from the event will have a significant and direct impact, and will support the evolving and refreshed vision championed by the NAWBO Greater Philadelphia Board of Directors.